DETAILED PROGRAMME (REPERTOIRE) REQUIREMENTS

 Playing the piano

-• A classical sonata – composers to choose from: J. Haydn, W.A.
-Mozart, L. van Beethoven
+• A classical sonata (by one of the following composers: J. Haydn, W.A.
+Mozart, L. van Beethoven)

-• A virtuoso etude or other virtuoso piece
+• An etude or other piece of virtuoso character

-• A romantic or neo-romantic grand form (also variations, cycles and sonatas) – Chopin, Schubert, Mendelssohn, Schumann, Liszt, Brahms, etc.
+• A romantic or neo-romantic grand form (also variations, cycles and sonatas) – by F. Chopin, F. Schubert, F. Mendelssohn, R. Schumann, F. Liszt, Brahms, etc.

 The programme (approx. 45-50 minutes) must be performed from memory.